CHTC/chtc-website-source/_events_legacy/2025-07-16-throughput-computing-week-2026.md

 Tuesday, June 9 through Friday, June 12, 2026.

-Please take note that in 2026 HTC will be four full days, starting on a Tuesday.
+Please take note that in 2026 HTC will be four days, starting on a Tuesday.

 ### Registration